TechnologyManagement/additions-documentation/Changelogs/Shipment Management Changelog.md

 [Bug Fix]Shipment Management Factbox - Statistics
 -------------------------------------------------

-TAB52102441 -Â Shipment Management Group
+TAB52102441 - Shipment Management Group

-ExitÂ GetVolume, GetNetWeight & GetGrossWeight if the entry no is 0, else exit with tallied total.
+Exit GetVolume, GetNetWeight & GetGrossWeight if the entry no is 0, else exit with tallied total.

 SPM1.0.0.3